A common question I get asked is; “Can two personality reports be the same?”

 Step 2 – The second step is to identify which statements each user agrees or disagrees with.
 It’s very unlikely that two people will agree or disagree with the same statements.

 Step 3 – Finally, if you are recruiting then comparing reports between candidates is not going to help you make a better hiring decision.
-To ensure you make better hiring decisions this is better accomplished by comparing each user with your personality benchmark, as this is the only comparison that is going to identify the best fit for the role.
+To ensure you make better hiring decisions this is better accomplished by comparing each user with your Success Profile, as this is the only comparison that is going to identify the best fit for the role.